igorskyflyer/file-formats/adbt/README.md

 > \<templateName\> + ".meta"

-Meta files have a syntax of their, even though you are already familiar with its base, JSON (if not, you can learn more [here](https://www.json.org/json-en.html)).
+Meta files have a syntax of their own, even though you are already familiar with its base, JSON (if not, you can learn more [here](https://www.json.org/json-en.html)).